mParticle/docs/src/pages/integrations/apptentive/event/index.md

 ## Configure Interactions within Apptentive:
 1. Create a new Apptentive Dashboard or use an existing one.
-2. Be sure to trigger all Events within your app while connected to Apptentive.
+2. Be sure to trigger all Events and Screens within your app while connected to Apptentive.
 This will ensure that the kit is set up properly and all Events are available for use within Apptentive.
 To view which Events have been triggered and are available, go to **Interactions** then **Events** on your Apptentive Dashboard.
 3. From the **Interactions** tab of Apptentive, set up the desired Interaction.
 Configure the wording, then set targeting using Events and/or Person Custom Data, then Launch.